MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/scripts/powershell-script-teams-messaging-policy-edu.md

 .SYNOPSIS
 This script creates a messaging policy in Teams and assigns it to users.
 .DESCRIPTION
-Use this script to create a messaging policy and assign it to your users.
+Use this script to create a messaging policy and assign it to users in your organization.
 #>

 $dataSetFilePath = "<csv file with user ids for newly provisioned students> "